naivary/objst/README.md

 All endpoints require authentication some require authorization.
 You can specify how authorization or authentication is implemented by setting the `IsAuthorized` and `IsAuthenticated` middleware in the handler's options.
-The endpoints requiring authorization expected the owner uuid in the request context with the key `objst.CtxKeyOwner`.
-So don't forget to set the key otherwise the endpoints will not be able to serve the data.
-By default `IsAuthenticated` and `IsAuthorized` will allow all incoming request assigning some random owner to the request context.
+By default `IsAuthenticated` and `IsAuthorized` will allow all incoming request.

 The endpoints are as follow: